 LABEL

-The back of your print must include the category, the image title, and your full name and your phone number.
+The back of your print must include your full name and your phone number.

 AFTER THE MEETING